Skip to main content

 #

-• Concept Explanation: Due to the Unicode complexity mentioned above (characters having variable lengths), Swift does not allow integer indexing (e.g., str[0]) to access strings.
+• Concept Explanation: Due to the aforementioned Unicode complexity (variable character lengths), Swift does not allow using integer indices (e.g., str[0]) to access strings.
 You must use String.Index.

 • Key Syntax: startIndex, endIndex, index(before:), index(after:), index(_:offsetBy:)